RebornOS-Developers/rebornos-settings-manager/README.md

-# Manjaro Settings Manager
+# RebornOS Settings Manager
+Fork of the Manjaro settings manager for RebornOS

-The Manjaro Settings Manager offers you a series of settings, which are either enabled by Manjaro (i.e. installation of multiple kernels) or are missing from at least some of popular Desktop Environments and Window Managers.
+The RebornOS Settings Manager offers you a series of settings, which are either enabled by RebornOS (i.e. installation of multiple kernels) or are missing from at least some of popular Desktop Environments and Window Managers.

-Currently has modules written for Manjaro Hardware Detection (MHWD), Language, Kernel, Keyboard, Time and Date and User Accounts.
+Currently has modules written for MHWD, Language, Kernel, Keyboard, Time and Date and User Accounts.

 It also includes a daemon to notify user of new language packages or kernels.

-Manjaro Settings Manager is under active development.
+RebornOS Settings Manager is under active development.

 ### BUILD INSTRUCTIONS